mkohler/cython_swig/README.rst

 .. class:: handout

-    Here's a declaration for a function that creates a greeting.
-If ou pass it "Monty", it produces "Hello, Monty".
+    Here is the declaration for GREETING_RS, a function that creates a greeting.
+If you pass it "Monty", it produces "Hello, Monty".

-    I use the suffix SR to remind everyone that this function does not return a greeting.
-It

-    XXX

-    I didn't say it returns Monty, because greeting_rs uses the C pattern of using the function's return value to indicate status, success or failure.

-    Instead of "returning" the output string, the output string is placed in a buffer which the CALLER passed to the function.
-The buffer is described by the pointer outp, and the value buflen, which indicates the length of the buffer being passed to the function.
+    The suffix RS stands for RETURNS STATUS.
+That is, GREETING_RS produces a greeting but it does not return it.
+It returns success or failure.

+    So where does greeting_sr put the greeting?
+The CALLER of greeting_sr passes a buffer to GREETING_SR via the pointer OUTP, and GREETING_SR puts the greeting in that buffer.

+    This is a common pattern in C libraries.
+The caller allocates the memory, and passes called functions a buffer and length.

 adder.c: greeting_rs()
 ======================